An application will be considered complete once the following application materials have been received:

-- SAT score reports must be requested through the College Board to be sent to the Temple Office of Undergraduate Admissions.
+- SAT score reports must be requested through the College Board to be sent to the Temple University Office of Undergraduate Admissions.
 Code: 2906

-- ACT score reports must be requested through ACT to be sent to the Temple Office of Undergraduate Admissions.
+- ACT score reports must be requested through ACT to be sent to the Temple University Office of Undergraduate Admissions.
 Code: 3724.

 - Biology w/ Lab 8 semester hours